DeSinc/SallyBot/README.md

 # SallyBot
-AI Chatbot that uses locally-ran large language models to talk to you!
-(No Chat-GPT!
+AI Chatbot that uses locally-ran large language models to talk to you (No Chat-GPT!
 Runs offline!)

-It also uses [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to take real selfies (running on your local GPU)
+It also uses [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to take real selfies, running on your local GPU

 Context: [I Made a Discord Chat Bot that Can Take Selfies](https://www.youtube.com/watch?v=KM4a7RGG270)
 [![](https://markdown-videos.deta.dev/youtube/KM4a7RGG270)](https://youtu.be/KM4a7RGG270)